The Forest Legion is part of the community and we invite you to participate with us!

 Our General Meetings is held on the third Tuesday of each month at 7:00 pm. except July and August.
 All members are encouraged to attend.

-1st Vice President: Stephen Rogers
+President: Stephen Rogers

-2nd Vice President: Ken Vanos
+2nd Vice President: David Minor

-Padre: Rev. Joanne Mclachlan
+Padre: Rev. Michelle Collins-Wongkee

-Sergeant At Arms: Ken Parsons
+Sergeant At Arms:

 Past President: Bill Fraser

-Ashley Boere
+Lori Boere

 Ron Campbell